 Studies have shown that people judge their physical environment within the first twenty seconds after using it.
-When it comes to Coworking and shared spaces, your members can instantly tell how you utilize the environment around you.

-WUN Systems is a provider of a Workspace Management Platform delivering you all the tools needed to grow a smart and connected workspace.
-The WUN Platform enables your technology to work intellligently together from managing leads and monthly billing to on-demand Internet and Voice services.
-With all the hardware, software, and essentials for building a thriving workspace, WUN’s platform helps you increase revenue, maximize productivity, and build community.
-WUN’s mission is to provide the blueprint for growth and efficiency in your workspace.
+Yardi Kube is a coworking management platform delivering all the tools needed to grow a smart and connected workspace.
+The Kube platform enables your technology to work intellligently together from managing leads and monthly billing, to accounting, and on-demand Internet and Voice services.
+With all the hardware, software, and essentials for building a thriving workspace, Yardi Kube helps you increase revenue, maximize productivity, and build community.